MarkTyrkba/myRandomPassMiniProject/README.md

 # myRandomPassMiniProject
-Hello there!
-This is my first cringe mini project larger than 100 lines of code , please , don't judge harshly.
-I know that i can code better , sorry, i'm exhausted.
+Hello!
+This is my first simple project.
+Nothing special